BunsDev/chainlink-vault-ERC4626/STIPS.md

 ## Open Questions
-Pose any open questions you may still have about potential solutions here.
+_Pose any open questions you may still have about potential solutions here.
 We want to be sure that they have been resolved before moving ahead with talk about the implementation.
-This section should be living and breathing through out this process.
+This section should be living and breathing through out this process._
+- [ ] What assets and what chain to use?
+Why?
+    - *Answer*
+- [ ] How can we use Li.Fi to execute the bridge and swap?
+    - *Answer*
+- [ ] Chainlink - what libraries & repos?
+    - *Answer*
+- [ ] Chainlink - CCIP how to?
+    - *Answer*
+- [ ] Chainlink - automation how to?
+    - *Answer*
+- [ ] Question
+    - *Answer*
 - [ ] Question
     - *Answer*

 ## Feasibility Analysis
 Provide potential solution(s) including the pros and cons of those solutions and who are the different stakeholders in each solution.
 A recommended solution should be chosen here.
 ## Timeline